 Your Company upholds the high standards of governance and is compliant with theCorporate Governance provisions as stipulated under SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.
 The Company s core values of honesty andtransparency have since its inception been followed in every line of decision making.Setting the tone at the top the Directors collectively at the Board level advocate goodgovernance standards at Cantabil.
 Cantabil has been built on a strong foundation of goodcorporate governance which is now a standard for all operations across your Company.Parameters of statutory compliances evidencing the standards expected from a listed entityhave been duly observed and a Report on Corporate Governance as well as the Certificatefrom Statutory Auditors confirming compliance with the requirements of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 forms part of the AnnualReport.

 CODE OF CONDUCT

-Annual Compliance Report for the year ended 31st March 2016 has beenreceived from all the Board Members and Senior Management of the Company regarding thecompliance of all provisions of Code of Conduct.
+Annual Compliance Report for the year ended 31st March 2017 has beenreceived from all the Board members and senior management of the Company regarding thecompliance of all provisions of Code of Conduct.

-A detailed review of operations performance and future outlook of the Company is givenseparately under the head Management Discussion and Analysis Report forms as part of thisreport.
+A detailed review of operations performance and future outlook of the Company is givenseparately under the head Management Discussion and Analysis forms a part of this report.

 The Company has not accepted any deposit within the meaning of Section 73 of theCompanies Act 2013 read with the Companies (Acceptance of Deposits) Rules 2014 madethereunder.